Discover top website trends and insights for 2025

 Source: instantshift.com

-A serif font with a traditional, book-like quality, Book Antiqua is an excellent choice in terms of readability and scalability — this font is suitable for both body text and headings.
-Plus, it features traditional, slightly calligraphic serifs that give it a warm and approachable appearance, making it a great match for corporations that want a professional feel without coming off too cold or unfriendly.
+A serif font with a traditional, book-like quality, Book Antiqua is an excellent choice in terms of readability and scalability.
+Book Antiqua’s warmth suits nonprofit or educational contexts well.
+This font is suitable for both body text and headings, featuring traditional, slightly calligraphic serifs that give it a warm and approachable appearance.
+It's a great match for corporations that want a professional feel without coming off too cold or unfriendly.

 10. Pacifico